Driftfusion: An open source code for simulating ordered semiconductor devices with mixed ionic-electronic conducting materials in one-dimension: Implementation of established semiconductor theoretical principles in

-In Equations \ref{eq:flux_a} and \ref{eq:flux_c}, the last terms follow a model proposed by Kilic et al. which limits the ionic carrier densities by accounting for steric effects at high ionic densities.\cite{Kilic2007} Here, $a_{max}$ and $c_{max}$ denote the limiting anion and cation densities.

 Figure \ref{fig:Fluxes} illustrates how the direction of electron and hole flux densities is determined from gradients in the electric potential and charge carrier densities.
 An analogous diagram can be drawn for mobile ionic species by substituting cations for holes and anions for electrons.
+The carrier (particle) currents are calculated as the product of the flux densities with the specific carrier charge $q z_y$ such that $J_y = q z_y j_y$.